stenpiren/zeppelin/README.md

 #### Create a new configuration

 If you want to create a new SQL Server interpreter to connect to a different SQL Server, just click on the ```+ Create``` button on the top right at the beginning of the page.
-Type a name for your interpreter, for example, "SQL Server" and from the interpreter drop-down menu select the ```tsql``` item.
+Type a name for your interpreter, for example, "SQL Server" and from the interpreter drop-down menu select the ```sqlserver``` item.
 Now you can follow the same procedure described above to configure your new interpreter.

 ### Creating a Notebook